YanniZ06/HaxeAL-Soft/README.md

 ![](https://github.com/YanniZ06/HaxeAL-Soft/blob/main/git_images/HaxeAL_Logo.png)
+# Disclaimer (Please read!)
+This document covers important details about working with the library, as there are some special compilation instructions.

+To properly setup the library please read the sections "Custom Flags", "Requirements" & "Building an application with HaxeAL-Soft" carefully.
+Don't worry, it's nothing complicated!

+Should you have any questions don't be afraid to ask me on Discord (yanniz06).

 # About HaxeAL-Soft
 HaxeAL Soft is a haxe 4.3.0 library including native c++ bindings for openal-soft 1.23.1.

 It incorporates nearly every feature OpenAL Soft offers, from EFX-Extension handlers (and soon their presets) to full 3D environmental audio support and audio recording!

-As it is a native c++ library it will also naturally **only** work on **c++ targets**.
+As it is a native c++ library it will also **only** work on **c++ targets**.
 This also means you need HXCPP, check out the Haxe website for a comprehensive explanation.

 You can download it as a haxelib here: https://lib.haxe.org/p/HaxeAL-Soft/

-Alternatively, you can easily build HaxeAL Soft yourself by cloning the repo and following the given instructions.
+Alternatively, you can easily build HaxeAL-Soft yourself by cloning the repo and following the given instructions (Building HaxeAL-Soft locally).

 Documentation on the library can be found here: https://yanniz06.github.io/HaxeAL-Soft/

+How to properly use the library is explained in the following sections.

 # Implemented Features
 - Full ALC and AL Integration